-Strengths and weaknesses This indicator measures the coverage of TB preventive therapy among people newly enrolled in HIV treatment.
+Strengths and weaknesses This indicator measures the coverage of TPT among people on HIV treatment.
 However, it lacks the benchmark for acceptable performance.
 Scaling up this intervention will assist in developing such a benchmark at the national level.
 Unless further data are collected, this indicator provides no information on the number of individuals who adhere to or complete the course of treatment.

-Further information A guide to monitoring and evaluation for collaborative TB/HIV activities.
-2015 revision.
-Geneva: World Health Organization; 2015 (https://apps.who.int/iris/bitstream/handle/10665/150627/9789241508278_eng.pdf?sequence=1).
+Driving impact through programme monitoring and management.
+Consolidated HIV strategic information guidelines.
+Geneva: World Health Organization; 2020 (https://apps.who.int/iris/bitstream/handle/10665/331697/9789240000735-eng.pdf).